UselessCo/soundbind/README.md

 A lightweight, cross-platform keybind-based soundboard system built with Node.js.
 Map keyboard shortcuts to audio files for gaming, streaming, presentations, or just for fun.

+> 🎵 **Community-Driven**: Contribute your sounds and configurations!
+Help build the ultimate soundboard collection.

 ## Features

 - 🎹 **Global Hotkeys** - Works even when the application isn't focused